RDerber/computationalGeometry/color_contrast/README.md

 ## Usage
 1. Download the graph data from ColorContrast page.

-2. Run the solver with the graph data, The solver will output a color file which has the same name as the graph data file with the prefix "_out":
+2. Run the solver with the graph data, The solver will output a color file which has the same name as the graph data file with the prefix "out_":
 ```bash
 $ solver <file_name>
 ```